AbderrahmaneDouha5/java-mysql-swing-EmployeeManagment/README.md

 - I dont use connection pool
 -> which result the endless opening of connections which consume the resources of the machine
 - I create the database tables from the application it self (to understand go to  src/database/maindb.java
-- I create a isolate files for database queries
+- I create a isolated files for database queries

 ## Logging Page:
 you can sign in or create an entirly new account